 1. An undisputed hot spot: Kalopanayiotis, Marathassa Valley, Troodos

-These days, Kalopanayiotis is regarded as somewhat of a must-visit rural paradise.
+These days, Kalopanayiotis is regarded a must-visit rural paradise.
 And it has risen to fame for good reason!
-Not only have much of the area’s buildings been wonderfully restored and preserved, but it seems to be rather blessed when it comes to the natural world which so gloriously cocoon the pretty spot.
+Not only have much of the area’s buildings been wonderfully restored and preserved, but it seems to be rather blessed when it comes to the natural world which so gloriously cocoon the pretty spot

 Be sure to visit the medieval Lampadistis Monastery (on the UNESCO World Heritage List) and pop into the adjacent Byzantine museum.
 Then head on to take some great snaps by the 16th century Venetian Bridge under the shade of leafy trees, while the nearby Kykkos Watermill stands as a great example of pre-industrial period architecture and is well worth a quick looksee.